PlayJeri/BikeApp/README.md

 5. Install dependencies with following command
 * pip install -r requirements.txt
 6. Run 'csv_parser.py' to create admin account and to create and populate the database.
-7. Run the backend with the following command:
+7. Run the backend with the following command
 * uvicorn app.main:app
+* if there is an error try reactivating your virtual environment

 ### Frontend